 - Does start to distort at higher volumes.

-Overbearing for a small space but dazzling quality make these an attractive option for larger studio spaces.
-Be prepared to pay for it though as these begin to move into the mid-tier realm of studio monitors.
+Overbearing for a small space, but the dazzling quality makes these an attractive option for larger studio spaces.
+Be prepared to pay for it, as these begin to move into the mid-tier realm of studio monitors.

 - Excellent sound quality.